opengisch/QField-docs/documentation/how-to/map-themes.en.md

 ---
-title: Configure Map Themes
+title: Map Themes
 ---

-# Configure Map Themes
+# Map themes
 The beautiful thing about GIS is that maps are dynamic.
 Layers can individually be shown and hidden and information can be presented more or less prominently based on the task at hand.